 By NO means do you have to use Sony.
 I use the a7R III, my step-mom uses and loves the a6400 for photography, and I’ve seen a lot of YouTubers recommend the a6600.
 I like Sony because their face-tracking autofocus is stupid fast.
 I move around a lot in my chair when I’m telling jokes, and my camera never loses track of my face.

 You can easily go cheap here.
 I use the Sennheiser shotgun mic mounted atop my camera because I already had it around.
 Rode vlogging mics would be fine too.
 I’ve seen a few comics hold a microphone like they’re on stage in a club.
 If that’s your jam, the Shure SM58 (Amazon | B&H) is a classic choice.

 You’ll need a capture card to connect your camera to your computer.
 You’ll also need an HDMI cable to connect the camera to the capture card.

 Look at the HDMI port on your camera to figure out what kind of cable you need.
-It’s likely a micro or mini HDMI to HDMI cable.
+It’s likely a micro or mini HDMI.
 Note: Micro HDMI is different than Mini HDMI, so refer to your camera manual to ensure you get the correct one.